Conflicts of Interest Policy

 (b) In the event of such an abstention, the abstaining Director shall state the reason for the abstention, which shall be noted in the notes of the meeting in which the abstention occurred.

-(c) No Director shall participate in Committee or Board deliberations on any matter in which he or she has a material Financial Interest without first disclosing the conflict and until a majority of Disinterested Committee or Board members present agree on whether and in what manner the Board member may participate.
+(c) Except as otherwise provided in Section 2.4(a), above, regarding a compensation arrangement for services provided by the Director to ICANN in the Director’s capacity as member of the Board of ICANN, no Director may participate in Committee or Board deliberations on any matter in which he or she has a material Financial Interest without first disclosing the conflict and until a majority of Disinterested Committee or Board members present agree on whether and in what manner the Board member may participate.

 Section 2.5 Violations of the Conflicts of Interest Policy.